Medacorp/Luigi-s-Mansion/README.md

 This behavior is called a viewpoint: the room has a smaller score-giving area than load area; the latter of which contains other rooms (partially).

-To make sure sounds can be heard through viewpoints, make sure to add them to the `main/get_room_score/viewpoints` list.
+To make sure sounds can be heard through viewpoints, make sure to add them to the `#luigis_mansion:get_same_room` list.
 This list basically means "if room score is A, it can also hear in room B".

 ## Pearl dropping behavior
 Portrait ghosts always drop 4 small pearls before dropping a medium pearl.